montoyo/lmc-rs/README.md

 ## TODOs

- - Enhance README
- - More tests!
- - Test doc examples
+ - Optionalize `parking_lot` and `fxhash`
  - Release on crates.io

 ## Missing features

 For now, the following features are not available in LMC.
-They may be implemented later if someone needs it:
+They may be implemented later as required:

  - Websocket transport
+ - Multiple subscriptions using a single call/packet